backstage/backstage/docs/frontend-system/architecture/03-extensions.md

 ## Extension Configuration

 With the `app-config.yaml` there is already the option to pass configuration to plugins or the app to e.g. define the `baseURL` of your app.
 For extensions this concept would be limiting as an extension can be independet of the plugin & initiated several times.
 Therefor we created a possibility to configure each extension indiviually through config.
-The config schema is created using the library `zod` (TODO: Link), which enables a stronger type checking on top of TypeScript.
+The extension config schema is created using the [`zod`](https://zod.dev/) library, which in addition to TypeScript type checking also provides runtime validation and coercion.
 If we continue with the example of the `navigationExtension` and now want it to contain a configurable title, we could make it available like the following:

 ```tsx
 const navigationExtension = createExtension({